KyberNetwork/widget-monitor-js/README.md

 #### abtract database
-you can manual option which database use by passing database instance to config Database instance is an class which contain all of this method:
+you can manual option which database use by passing database instance to config.
+Database instance is an class which contain all of this method:

 ```